 John Foster and his Love for the Movies by David Sasiela

-The Fraher Sisters Together Again by Marci Krafjack and Susan Barlow
+The Fraher Sisters Together Again by Marcia Krafjack and Susan Barlow

 Bill Green's Bicycle Shop - Everything Nifty for Us Kids by Dick Jenkins